Action Survivor: Miki manages to successfully escape the monster and hide various times and not get a scratch.

 Posthumous Character: She's been dead three years at the start of the story, and even though she's the monster haunting the house everything you learn about her you learn via flashback and notes lying around.

-Tragic Monster: She is the creature haunting the house and attacking Miki every night.
+Tragic Monster: She is the creature haunting the house and following Miki every night.
 It's implied she doesn't even realize she'll kill Miki; all she wants is to make up with her niece.

 Jerk Ass: While it can partially be attributed to having some of the mental health issues that seem to plague the family, the woman's just mean sometimes.
 Such as making Miki live in her aunt's house because Miki's been diagnosed with depression and her mother doesn't want to be around a "crazy".
 Or laughing at Saeki when Saeki has a miscarriage.